awsdocs/amazon-appstream2-developer-guide/doc_source/external-identity-providers.md

 ## Example Authentication Workflow<a name="external-identity-providers-example"></a>

-The following diagram illustrates the authentication flow between AppStream 2\.0 and a third\-party IdP\.
+The following diagram illustrates the authentication flow between AppStream 2\.0 and a third\-party identity provider \(IdP\)\.
 In this example, the administrator has set up a sign\-in page to access AppStream 2\.0, called `applications.exampleco.com`\.
 The webpage uses a SAML 2\.0–compliant federation service to trigger a sign\-on request\.
 The administrator has also set up a user to allow access to AppStream 2\.0\.

 ![\[Amazon AppStream 2.0 SAML diagram\]](http://docs.aws.amazon.com/appstream2/latest/developerguide/images/aas2-saml.png)